 - The damage must happen on or after the retroactive date

 For instance, a customer claims that the dentist made an error in giving professional advice.
 The dentist has a policy during the time of that incident.
 Apparently, when he filed the claim his policy lapsed even before he could place the claim.
 The dentist then won’t be eligible for the coverage.
 The claim would push through up to its limit and terms of the policy.
-This is in case that the policy is ongoing during the claim filing.
+This is in case the policy is ongoing during the claim filing.

 When Should You Consider Getting Your Own Dental Malpractice Insurance?

 Why should you consider stand-alone insurance?
 If you take on your employer’s insurance, it will cover all the professionals named in the lawsuit which means the coverage will be shared.
-This limits your coverage you end up getting as the hygienist.
+This limits the coverage you end up getting as the hygienist.
 There are benefits to getting your own policy that will follow you if you switch practices.
 Also, if there are any gaps in insurance should you lose your job.

 Providing consultations and advice to patients might go wrong in some ways you can’t imagine.
 Should your employer provide insurance, but what will happen if the limits are exceeded for all the covered dental professionals?
 You might shoulder some legal fees and put your license at risk.
 Purchasing your own malpractice insurance ensures your safety from lawsuits that might arise.
 You would have control over your choice of coverage, deductibles, and limits.
 It will help you protect your career and finances.